-(All amounts in RMB Thousand Yuan unless otherwise stated) [English translation for reference only]
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016 (All amounts in RMB Thousand Yuan unless otherwise stated)

 1 GENERAL INFORMATION

 Hainan Airlines Co., Ltd. (the "Company") is a joint stock limited company established on 18 October 1993 by Hainan Provincial Airlines, China Everbright International Trust and Investment Co.
 Ltd., Hainan Branch of Bank of Communications etc. The Company's registered address is Haikou, Hainan Province, the People's Republic of China ("PRC").
 The Company's registered capital was RMB250,100 thousand when it was initially established.